baudisgroup/baudisgroup.github.io/docs/recipes/local-coding-llm-on-Mac.md

     }
 }
 ```
-... and we'll see from here.
+... and we'll see from here - to be continued.

 ### Exo by Exolabs